bahossdev/Tech-Blog/README.md

 Now, you're ready to run your Tech Blog CMS locally.

 ## How to Use
-You can simply visit the deployed page on [heroku](#deployment) or if you'd like to run it on your local machine, follow the steps below:
+You can visit the deployed page on [heroku](#deployment) or if you'd like to run it on your local machine, follow the steps below:

 1. Ensure the application is running by executing `npm start`.
 2. Open your web browser and navigate to `http://localhost:3001`.